 Menu Identification Tags

-Tags are found by all prepared foods in each of the dining units and indicate the type of food, ingredients, allergens, vegetarian, heart healthy, vegan, and Smart Choice.
+Tags are found by all prepared foods in each of the dining units and indicate the type of food, ingredients, allergens, vegetarian, heart healthy, and vegan.

 NetNutrition contains information about food allergens and nutrition for all dining units online.
 Nutritional content of food may change with addition of condiments and/or modifications to recommended portion sizes